-Conference call etiquette is often assumed but not often spoken about, so before you get on the nerves of your participants, make sure you take a look at our conference call etiquette essentials, because for all you know, you could’ve already been bugging them the whole time!
+Conference call etiquette is often assumed but not often spoken about, so before you get on the nerves of your participants, make sure you take a look at some our conferencing ground rules because for all you know, you could’ve already been bugging them the whole time!

-So here are our tips for conference call etiquette:
+So here are our some ground rules for conference call etiquette tips:

-- Be on time – you wouldn’t show up late for a face-to-face meeting as it looks unprofessional, same goes for conference calling.
+- Be on time – you wouldn’t show up late for a face-to-face meeting as it looks unprofessional.
 To give your colleagues the courtesy of being on time and ready for the call.

-- Always come prepared – when it come to conference calls, it’s always important that you know how the service works and how to dial in.
+- Always come prepared – it’s always important that you know how the service works and how to dial in.
 This means keeping the dial-in number and PIN on hand, so you’re not stuck scrambling at the time when the meeting is meant to start.
-If you haven’t dialed in before, it’s best you try to dial in early so you give yourself enough time to troubleshoot in case you run into any complications.
+If you haven’t dialled in before, it’s best you try to dial in early so you give yourself enough time to troubleshoot in case you run into any complications.
 Forgot your PIN?
 Send it to yourself here.

-- Know the agenda – To make sure your conference calls runs smoothly – regardless of whether you’re the host or participant – it’s important to know the purpose of the call.
+- Know the agenda – to make sure your call runs smoothly – regardless of whether you’re the host or participant – it’s important to know the purpose of the call.
+What’s on a conference call agenda?
+Why not check out our easy agenda guide.
 Make sure you’re clear on what you want the outcome to be and what needs to be discussed or agreed upon to avoid asking questions at the start of the call like “So what are we discussing?”

 - Don’t forget introductions – similar to how you would in a face-to-face meeting, it’s common etiquette to introduce yourself as well as your colleagues that are on the call.
 Sometimes teams dial in on one line so other participants might not be aware of who else is on that one line.
 This way, quickly introducing yourself and asking how each other are, will set the tone of the call and make participants more open to ideas and opinions.

-- Avoid the hold button – if you need to step away from the conference call for a minute and intend to come back, it’s best you use mute instead putting the line on hold or leaving the conference call and dialing back in.
-Most phones have music that automatically plays while the phone is on hold, so before you leave your conference call with the overpowering sound of your hold music, exercise the mute button instead.
+- Avoid the hold button – when should you use the hold button?
+Well, if you need to step away from the call for a minute and intend to come back, it’s best you use mute instead putting the line on hold or leaving the call and dialling back in.
+Most phones have music that automatically plays while the phone is on hold, so before you leave your call with the overpowering sound of your hold music, exercise the mute button instead.

-- Know when to, and not to speak – talking over people is rude in any situation, and when you’re on a conference call, you can’t see the body language of when someone’s about to speak.
-No one likes being spoken over and conference calls don’t have a limit on the amount of time you’re on the call, so make sure you take note of your cues to speak and don’t speak over (or louder) than the participants on your conference call.
+- Know when to, and not to speak – talking over people is rude in any situation, and when you’re on a call, you can’t see the body language of when someone’s about to speak.
+No one likes being spoken over and conference calls don’t have a limit on the amount of time you’re on the call, so make sure you take note of your cues to speak and don’t speak over (or louder) than the participants.